Where to begin, where to begin?

-As we’ve written in a previous blog and in our books, however, relying on your smartphone’s audio recording capabilities isn’t the best idea.
-Neither is depending on your extended arm as a tripod for that matter.
+Here’s an important warning, though.
+Relying on your smartphone’s audio recording capabilities isn’t the best idea.
+Neither is depending on your arm as a tripod.

 Here are the basic accessories we use to get the most out of our smartphones:

 - The Joby GorillaPod – This table-top tripod has flexible legs that make it extremely versatile.